firwin#

 - cutofffloat or 1-D array_like

-Cutoff frequency of filter (expressed in the same units as fs) OR an array of cutoff frequencies (that is, band edges).
-In the former case, as a float, the cutoff frequency should correspond with the half-amplitude point, where the attenuation will be -6dB.
+Cutoff frequency of filter (expressed in the same units as fs) or an array of cutoff frequencies (that is, band edges).
+In the former case, as a float, the cutoff frequency should correspond with the half-amplitude point, where the attenuation will be -6 dB.
 In the latter case, the frequencies in cutoff should be positive and monotonically increasing between 0 and fs/2.
 The values 0 and fs/2 must not be included in cutoff.
-It should be noted that this is different than the behavior of
+It should be noted that this is different from the behavior of

 for a list of windows and required parameters.- pass_zero{True, False, ‘bandpass’, ‘lowpass’, ‘highpass’, ‘bandstop’}, optional